nenoNaninu/TypedSignalR.Client/README.md

 This library has some restrictions, including those that come from server-side implementations.

 - Type argument of the `CreateHubProxy/Register` method must be an interface.
-- Only methods must be defined in the interface used for `CreateHubProxy/Register`.
+- Only method definitions are allowed in the interface used for `CreateHubProxy/Register`.
-  - It is forbidden to define properties.
+  - It is forbidden to define properties and events.
 - The return type of the method in the interface used for `CreateHubProxy` must be `Task` or `Task<T>`.
 - The return type of the method in the interface used for `Register` must be `Task`.